Michael-yunfei/academic-kickstart/content/author/admin/_index.md

 #
 +++

-I am a current student who will finish my MSc Economic degree from University of Nottingham and University of Konstanz in August, 2019.
-From September, I will go to University College Dublin to pursue my degree in Mathematics.My main research interests lie in Game Theory, Macroeconomics, Applied Mathematics.
+Currently, I am a student who is studying mathematics in UCD.
+I am expected to graduate with the Higher Diploma degree in September of 2020.
+After the mathematical studies, I will apply the Phd in economics, which my main research interests lie in game theory, risk shocks in macroeconomics, and network effects in Big Data era.

-You can find my [cv here](https://drive.google.com/open?id=1DjOBgBc5kT2h_gnijgHN-ZBDGJvdKnW8) (Michael is my English name).
+You can find my [cv here](https://drive.google.com/open?id=1g-rm7YdzcSBivbNirdT1aIZecCMFrl8I) (Michael is my English name).
 Hope you will enjoy visiting this site.